GluuFederation/docs-ce-prod/3.1.4/source/developer-guide/debug.md

 SI:localuser:user
 ```

-### If user in host is not able to access X11 next tip can help: remove .Xauthority from user home and logout/login
+If the user is still unable to access X11, remove `.Xauthority` from user home and logout / login again.